IOPConnect

 In summary, to apply for a scholarship you need:

-• an excellent academic record, with a first, 2:1, master’s or PhD degree (proven or predicted).
-In exceptional circumstances, applicants with a 2:2 and significant relevant experience will be considered.
+• an excellent academic record featuring a UK physics or related honours degree that can be a first or 2:1 at undergraduate level OR a master’s OR a PhD (proven or predicted).
+In exceptional circumstances, applicants with a 2:2 and significant relevant experience will be considered. **

-• a physics A-level or equivalent (grade C or above) is desirable.
+• a physics A-level or equivalent (grade C or above).

-1. by September 2023, to secure your training place on an eligible university-led, school-centred initial teacher training (SCITT) or school-led (fee-based, non-salaried) physics or physics with maths initial teacher training (ITT) course in England for the 2023-2024 academic year.
-The training place must have been allocated in accordance with the ITT allocations methodology for the 2023-2024 academic year and must be delivered by an institution accredited by the Department for Education (DfE) as an ITT provider.
-Additionally, eligible courses lead, upon completion, to a recommendation, on behalf of the trainee, for the award of qualified teacher status (QTS).
+The training place must have been allocated in accordance with the ITT allocations methodology for the 2025-26 academic year and must be delivered by an institution accredited by the Department for Education (DfE) as an ITT provider.
+Additionally, eligible courses lead upon completion, to a recommendation on behalf of the trainee, for the award of qualified teacher status (QTS).

 Back to top